Explore Annie TV & movie locations!

 Daddy Warbucks is played by Albert Finney, who was also in more recent movies such as Erin Brockovich, Traffic, Big Fish, Ocean’s Twelve, and The Bourne Ultimatum.
 The mean Miss Hannigan is played by Carol Burnett who is a well-known comedian.
 She is most known for her work on shows like The Carol Burnett Show, The Lucy Show.

 The production filmed for six weeks at Monmouth University in New Jersey.
 The University centerpiece, Wilson Hall, was used as Daddy Warbucks' mansion.
-However, on the New York TV and Movie Sites Tour, You’ll get to see the famous Radio City Music Hall, where Annie and Daddy Warbucks have a private screening of a film.
+However, on the NYC TV & Movie Tour, You’ll get to see the famous Radio City Music Hall, where Annie and Daddy Warbucks have a private screening of a film.
 Radio City Music Hall opened in 1937, and is the largest indoor theater in the world with 6,000 seats.
 It was a movie house until 1979 when it became strictly a concert and stage show venue.
 Radio City has hosted the Daytime Emmys, the Tonys, and the VMA’s.
 Radio City Music Hall also housed the 1982 premiere of Annie.